mansouriayoub/RPScissor/README.md

 # RockPaperScissor
 RockPaperScissor for theodinproject curriculum

-This works only in console
+This works only in browser console